JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/fudge-sunday/fudge-sunday-all-along-the-watchtower.md

 Again, you need not have cellular communication in this rural Montana example – in fact you’re going to have far more performance lower latency Satellite grade Internet connectivity that is actually on par with probably what you would find with traditional facilities based terrestrial broadband in less rural parts of Montana.

-Next, challenge the idea that a large data center is always the next connection to a service accessed over the Internet.
+Next, challenge the idea that a large datacenter is always the next connection to a service accessed over the Internet.
 Consider the network overlays that will enable unique and novel patterns for services and the creation of companies that increasingly operate outside of purely terrestrial modality.

-What happens when the edges of the network become the data centers?
+What happens when the edges of the network become the datacenters?

 What happens when edge and hyperscale distance isn’t terrestrial?